magda-io/magda-config/README.md

 You need to find out the service account email of your newly created service account to be used as the identifier in other commands.

-To do so, you can firstly, list all service accounts:
+To do so, first list all service accounts:

 ```bash
 gcloud iam service-accounts list